We just reached 30,000 articles on this wiki! 🥳

 Unused Items

-There are a few unused items in this game, obtainable only through GameShark codes or the debug rooms.
+There are also a few more complete unused items in this game, obtainable only through GameShark codes or the debug rooms.
 All of them became proper, fully-coded items in the second game.

 No. Name Type Description Effect Buy price Sell price GS:TLA equivalent